myandrienko/nextpage/README.md

 for packages to install can disrupt your flow.

-If you regularly create scratchpad projects using the same template, it's helpful to have an empty project ready to go.
+If you regularly create scratchpad projects using the same template, it's helpful to always have an empty project ready to go.

 That's what `nextpage` does: it pre-bootstraps a _spare_ project for you, so it's ready when you need it.
-You can start working while another spare project is bootstrapped in the background.
+You can start working _immediately_ while another spare project is bootstrapped in the background.

 ## Gettings Started